-Located midway between San Francisco and Santa Cruz, along the rural San Mateo coast, Año Nuevo Island is a rocky islet teeming with with breeding seals, sea lions, and seabirds.
+Located midway between San Francisco and Santa Cruz, along the rural San Mateo coast, Año Nuevo Island is a rocky islet teeming with breeding seals, sea lions, and seabirds.
 Just two hundred years ago the island was connected to the mainland by a low peninsula.
 It served as a Coast Guard light station from 1872 to 1948.
 The fog signal house and abandoned former lightkeepers' residence can still be seen from shore.
 Today the island is part of 4,000-acre Año Nuevo State Reserve, which is owned and operated by California State Parks.
 Access to the island is limited to scientific researchers.

 Año Nuevo Island is an important breeding ground for northern elephant seals, threatened Steller sea lions, and smaller numbers of harbor seals.
 It is a major haulout area for California sea lions.
 Threatened southern sea otters and great white sharks frequent the nearshore waters.
 The reserve supports a 40-year ongoing study of the growing elephant seal population, which has rebounded from near extinction a century ago.
 The study has expanded to investigate questions about the diving abilities of elephant seals and the physiology that supports dives to depths in excess of a kilometer for over an hour.
-The scieritists also track the twice-yearly migrations of the seals which range as far as Alaska and Hawaii, and return to Año Nuevo to fast ashore for 1-3 months without food or water.
+The scientists also track the twice-yearly migrations of the seals which range as far as Alaska and Hawaii, and return to Año Nuevo to fast ashore for one to three months without food or water.

 Weaned elephant seal pups.
 Photo by Kathleen M. Wong

 The island also supports nesting colonies of sea birds, including Brandt's cormorants, western gulls, pelagic cormorants, rhinoceros auklets, pigeon guillemots, Cassin's auklets, and black oystercatchers.
 There are very few places on earth with higher densities of large animals.